cbrice72/SfM/docs/HLOC_README.md

 #### **Tutorials (Jupyter Notebooks)**

-There are some very well-made interactive tutorials in the Jupyter notebooks (file type: `.ipynb`) included in the root `Hierarchical-Localization` directory.
+There are some very well-made interactive tutorials in the form of Jupyter notebooks included in the root directory of the `hloc` repo.
 You can run through the code in these notebooks step by step to better understand `hloc`'s SfM workflow and Python API.

-- `demo.ipynb`: 3D map creation and subsequent localization of arbitrary image; i.e., figuring out where it was taken in relation to the map.
-- `pipeline_Aachen.ipynb`: Pipeline for outdoor (day/night) localization, given an existing [NVM](http://ccwu.me/vsfm/index.html) database.
-- `pipeline_InLoc.ipynb`: Pipeline for indoor localization, given an existing [NVM](http://ccwu.me/vsfm/index.html) database.
-- `pipeline_SfM.ipynb`: General SfM pipeline (images -> feature extraction & matching -> visualization), from scratch.

 ```bash
 # Ensure Jupyter is installed